Nicceboy/gamify-containers/README.md

 /tmp/pulse-socket: socket
 ```

-## Configuring Display
+## Display Server

-Currently only X server is supported.
+At the moment, pure Wayland applications are not supported.
+X applications are still usable with Wayland because it provides XWayland compositor which is intended for them.

+There is difference how XWayland and traditional X server behaves; XWayland seems to require same UID than server itself, when socket is accessed.
+Regular X does not.
+This has impact for user namespace on underlying container; same needs to be used and therefore less isolation is achieved.

-Xauthority token is copied into container and Xorg Unix socket is shared as volume in to container.
+Xauthority token is copied into container and X Unix socket is shared as volume in to container.

 By default, path `/tmp/.X11-unix` will be used.